swiss-territorial-data-lab/proj-streetview/README.md

 |---------|-----------|--------|----------|
 | val     | 0.XXX     | 0.XXX  | 0.XXX     |

-### With YOLOv11
+### With YOLO

-Before training YOLOv11, the COCO files must be converted to YOLOv11 format by running `coco_to_YOLOv11.sh`.
-No configuration is passed explicitly, but it use the parameters in `config/config_YOLOv11.yaml` for the scripts `coco_to_YOLOv11.py` and `redistribute_images.py`.
+Before training YOLO, the COCO files must be converted to yolo format by running `coco_to_yolo.sh`.
+No configuration is passed explicitly, but it use the parameters in `config/config_yolo.yaml` for the scripts `coco_to_yolo.py` and `redistribute_images.py`.

-The training of a model and infrence with YOLOv11 is done with the following command lines:
+The training of a model and infrence with YOLO is done with the following command lines:

 ```
-python scripts/train_YOLOv11.py config/config_YOLOv11.yaml
+python scripts/yolo/train_yolo.py config/config_yolo.yaml
-python scripts/infer_with_YOLOv11.py config/config_YOLOv11.yaml
+python scripts/yolo/infer_with_yolo.py config/config_yolo.yaml
 ```

 The results are assessed with the `assess_results.py` script.

 ```
-python scripts/assess_results.py config/config_YOLOv11.yaml
+python scripts/assess_results.py config/config_yolo.yaml
 ```

 The metrics with the current parameters are given in Table 2.

-<i>Table 2: Metrics with YOLOv11</i>
+<i>Table 2: Metrics with yolo</i>
 | dataset | precision | recall | f1 score |
 |---------|-----------|--------|----------|
 | val     | 0.XXX     | 0.XXX  | 0.XXX     |

-The optimisation of the hyperparameters is done with the `tune_YOLOv11_w_ray.py` script.
-The tuning of a model with the `tune` method of YOLOv11 was also tested in the script `tune_YOLOv11_model.py`.
+The optimisation of the hyperparameters is done with the `tune_yolo_w_ray.py` script.
+The tuning of a model with the `tune` method of YOLOv11 was also tested in the script `tune_yolo_model.py`.

 ### Postprocessing